nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <img src="../img/clip_overlap.png" width="49%" height="20%" />

+Please note that the deduplication step is rather memory-consuming and only \~15 students can run it at the same time.
+It should only take about a minute to run though, so if you see the following error messages, please wait for a minute and try to rerun your code.

+    Killed
+    Exiting due to ERROR:

 <br>

 ``` bash
 BAMLIST=$BASEDIR/sample_lists/merged_bam_list.txt # Path to a list of merged bam files.
 REFNAME=mme_physalia_testdata_chr24 # Reference name to add to output files